webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 ## WebRTC, a collection of protocols

-**TODO a diagram of protocols working together**

 WebRTC solves a lot of problems.
 At first this may even seem over-engineered.
 The genius of WebRTC is really the humility.
 It didn't assume it could solve everything better.
 Instead it embraced many existing single purpose technologies and bundled them together.

 This allows us to examine and learn each part individually without being overwhelmed.
+A good way to visualize it is a 'WebRTC Agent' is really just an orchestrator of many other protocols.

+{{<mermaid>}}
+graph TB

+webrtc{WebRTC Agent}

+sctp{SCTP Agent}
+dtls{DTLS Agent}
+ice{ICE Agent}
+stun{STUN Protocol}
+turn{TURN Agent}
+srtp{SRTP Agent}
+sctp{SDP}
+rtp{RTP}
+rtcp{RTCP}

+webrtc --> ice
+webrtc --> dtls
+webrtc --> sctp
+webrtc --> srtp

+ice --> turn
+ice --> stun

+srtp --> rtcp
+srtp --> rtp
+{{< /mermaid >}}

 ## How does WebRTC (the API) work

 This section shows how the Javascript API maps to the protocol.
 This isn't meant as an extensive demo of the WebRTC API, but more to create a mental model of how it all ties together.
 If you aren't familiar with either that is ok.
-This is a fun section to return to as you learn more!
+This could be a fun section to return to as you learn more!

 #### `new PeerConnection`
 The PeerConnection is the top level 'WebRTC Session'.
 It contains all the protocols mentioned above.
 The subsystems are all allocated but nothing happens yet.